 For more information on the TFAS Public Policy Fellowship, visit TFAS.org/PPF, and meet the 2020-21 cohort below.

 Calvin Blaylock is the executive assistant to the vice president of development at The Heritage Foundation.
-In this role, he works to optimize the vice president’s performance, lead key initiatives for the development department and craft strategic communications to Heritage’s 500,000 generous donors.
+In this role, he works to optimize the vice president’s performance, leads key initiatives for the development department and crafts strategic communications to Heritage’s 500,000 generous donors.

 Prior to joining Heritage, Calvin served as a donor relations officer for the northeast region at the Leadership Institute (LI) where he managed relationships with donors to fund LI’s grassroots programs to train conservative activists.

 He is a recent graduate of the University of Missouri, where he studied marketing and social work.
 Because of his excellence on campus, the Omicron Delta Kappa Leadership Society named Calvin as one of the top 14 students in the university’s class of 2018.
 Since graduating, Calvin continues to participate in a multitude of fellowship programs, including the Heritage Speechwriters Fellowship, Pepperdine D.C.
 Policy Scholars Program and Forge Leadership Summit.